 Top Customer Service and Business Articles Each week I read a number of customer service articles from various online resources.
 Here are my top five picks from last week.
 I have added my comment about each article and would like to hear what you think too.
-4 Keys to Customer Loyalty by Geoffrey James (Inc.) […]
+Internal Customers: Do You Know Who They Are?
+By […]

 Each week I read a number of customer service articles from various online resources.
 Here are my top five picks from last week.
 I have added my comment about each article and would like to hear what you think too.